-Figure 4: Inequality trends using a tax based equivalence scale Source: Key Figures from Swiss Federal Tax Administration (FTA)
+Figure 6: Inequality trends using a tax based equivalence scale Source: Key Figures (FTA)

 The implementation of an equivalence scale does not have a major impact on the assessment of inequality (see Figure 3).
 Over the observed time period, the two lines, which can be compared, move more or less parallel and differ only slightly.
 Because tax units depict households only approximately, the implemented equivalence scale has conceptual drawbacks.